Skip to main content

 4. How much does crime impact home prices and insurance in Florida?

-Higher-crime ZIP codes can raise insurance premiums by $1,500–$2,000 annually and reduce long-term resale value by up to 15%.
-Low-crime ZIPs often enjoy lower premiums, higher rental demand, and more stable appreciation-crucial in rising-cost markets.
+Higher-crime ZIP codes can can increase insurance premiums depending on location-specific risk factors and can impact long-term resale value depending on market conditions Low-crime ZIPs often enjoy lower premiums, higher rental demand, and more stable appreciation-crucial in rising-cost markets.

 5. Which Florida cities are safest for families with top-rated schools?